Zaria Yong on her way to the show

 The event would take place at the Crown Plaza Hotel, Gatineau, Quebec on April 28th 2018 starting at 6:00 PM.
 This worked perfectly for me.
 I later learned from the show producer who the attendees would be: Sarah Perry – Miss Universe Canada Delegate 2017, the Ambassador of Indonesia, his Deputy Chief of Mission & his Minister Counselor for Information and Socio-Cultural Affairs accompanied by their spouses, Elder Evelyn Commanda (Kitigan Zibi), a daughter to Grandfather William, an Algonquin Band Chief of the Kitigàn-zìbì Anishinàbeg First Nation, Second Secretary (Press, Information & Culture) & High Commission of India to Canada with his entourage, Cheryle Dias, Managing Director of Dubai Fashion Week & Fashion Designer.

-Image: Some Models posting at the event entrance
+Some Models taking photos at the event entrance

 The show would also feature fashion shows, art exhibitions, fashion films and runway presentations from great designers in the Toronto, Montreal and Quebec areas including: Leny McDonnel, Narcisee, Mith MT, Gipsy, Prinzo Tan, Karla Briones & Adriana Rincon, Amesika Beckley, Fathia Mohammed, Melissa Daigle-Dow, Classy Kids, SOUCAMELIAS and Samra & To among others.
 Also featured were Aboriginal dancers, African Authentic drummers, Eastern dances, Bollywood and about 80 top models.